Mamluk Sultanate: Language

 Although Arabic was used as the administrative language of the sultanate, a variety of Kipchak Turkic, namely the Mamluk-Kipchak language was the spoken language of the Mamluk ruling elite.
 According to Petry, "the Mamluks regarded Turkish as their caste's vehicle of communication, even though they themselves spoke Central Asian dialects such as Qipjak, or Circassian, a Caucasic language."
-According to historian Michael Winter, Turkishness was the distinctive aspect of the Mamluk ruling elite, for only they knew how to speak Turkish and had Turkish names.
+According to historian Michael Winter, Turkicness was the distinctive aspect of the Mamluk ruling elite, for only they knew how to speak Turkic and had Turkic names, ethnicity served as a major factor separating the mostly Turkic or Turkicized Mamluk elite from their Arabic-speaking subjects.
+While according to historian Arthur Goldschmit this difference barely mattered to the local Egyptians since they both shared common religion (Sunni Islam) and cultural values, but occasionally the people revolted against rulers that taxed too heavily.

 While the Mamluk elite was ethnically diverse, those who were not Turkic in origin were Turkicized nonetheless.
-As such, the ethnically Circassian mamluks who gained prominence with the rise of the Burji regime and became the dominant ethnic element of the government, were educated in the Turkish language and were considered to be Turks by the Arabic-speaking population.
-Kipchak Turkish was also used in writing, but to a lesser extent than Arabic and mainly for a mamluk audience.
-Over time, it was replaced in this role by Oghuz Turkish due to the growing influence of Turkish Anatolia.
+As such, the ethnically Circassian Mamluks who gained prominence with the rise of the Burji regime and became the dominant ethnic element of the government, were educated in a Turkic language and were considered to be Turks by the Arabic-speaking population.
+Kipchak Turkic was also used in writing, but to a lesser extent than Arabic and mainly for a mamluk audience.
+Over time, it was replaced in this role by Oghuz Turkic due to the growing influence of Turkic Anatolia.

 The ruling military elite of the sultanate was exclusive to those of mamluk background, with rare exceptions.
-Ethnicity served as a major factor separating the mostly Turkic or Turkicized Mamluk elite from their Arabic-speaking subjects.
 Ethnic origin was a key component of an individual mamluk's identity, and ethnic identity manifested itself through given names, dress, access to administrative positions and was indicated by a sultan's nisba.
 The sons of mamluks, known as the awlad al-nas, did not typically hold positions in the military elite and instead, were often part of the civilian administration or the Muslim religious establishment.
-Among the Bahri sultans and emirs, there existed a degree of pride of their Kipchak Turkish roots, and their non-Kipchak usurpers such as sultans Kitbuqa, Baybars II and Lajin were often de-legitimized in the Bahri-era sources for their non-Kipchak origins.
+Among the Bahri sultans and emirs, there existed a degree of pride of their Kipchak Turkic roots, and their non-Kipchak usurpers such as sultans Kitbuqa, Baybars II and Lajin were often de-legitimized in the Bahri-era sources for their non-Kipchak origins.
 The Mamluk elites of the Burji period were also apparently proud of their Circassian origins.